SN 2025coe: A Multiple-Peaked Calcium-Strong Transient from A White-Dwarf Progenitor: Analysis

 \item Our bolometric light curve analysis using a combined shock-cooling and $^{56}$Ni-decay model yields best-fit parameters of $M_{\rm ej} \sim 0.29 M_{\odot}$ for the ejecta mass and $M_{^{56}\mathrm{Ni}} \sim 0.02 M_\odot$.
 The modeling further reveals the presence of a low-mass envelope ($M_e \approx 2.0 \times 10^{-4} - 8.3 \times 10^{-3} \, M_\odot$, $R_e \approx 2.4 - 77.6 \, R_\odot$) surrounding the progenitor.
 The CO WD + hybrid WD disruption scenario naturally explains: (1) the low ejecta and $^{56}$Ni masses, (2) the origin of the envelope, and (3) the formation of extended CSM/clump.
 We propose that ejecta-CSM/clump interaction may be responsible for producing the observed third peak in the multi-band light curves. \end{itemize}

-Future high-cadence transient surveys coupled with hydrodynamic simulations of such mergers will be crucial for testing whether this channel can account for the full diversity of observed CaST properties.
-In particular, well-sampled monitoring from ultra-early to late phases will be essential for constraining CSM/clump structure properties, thereby enabling detailed reconstruction of the pre-explosion circumstellar environments of CaSTs.
+Future high-cadence transient surveys coupled with hydrodynamic simulations of such mergers will be crucial for testing whether this channel can account for the full diversity of observed CaST properties. {In particular, well-sampled monitoring from ultra-early to late phases—as exemplified by facilities like The Mini-SiTian Array \citep{Han2025}, which can provide earlier detection and higher-cadence observations—will be essential.
+This must be complemented by real-time, multi-band follow-up capable of dynamically increasing the cadence of photometric and spectroscopic observations in response to potential rebrightening or new peaks.
+Such a comprehensive approach is crucial for constraining the properties of the potential CSM/clump structures, thereby enabling a detailed reconstruction of the pre-explosion circumstellar environments of CaSTs.}